Noderrxyz/noderr-landing/WHITEPAPER_AUDIT.md

 **Landing Page**: ✅ Mentioned briefly in features, but not emphasized as a core competitive advantage.

-**Impact**: HIGH - This is what makes Noderr institutional-grade.
+**Impact**: HIGH - This is what makes Noderrrr institutional-grade.

 **Fix Required**: Elevate this to hero section or create dedicated section showing:
-- Comparison: Traditional DeFi (50-200% APY from emissions = death spiral) vs. Noderr (8-15% from real revenue)
+- Comparison: Traditional DeFi (50-200% APY from emissions = death spiral) vs. Noderrrr (8-28% from real revenue)
 - "Every dollar distributed is backed by actual economic value creation"

 ---